Managing Your Database Using phpMyAdmin

 Tables missing.
 No tables found in the database!

-Simply refresh the screen.
-Alternatively, click the Structure tab at the top, and then when you see your table name, click the first icon under Action (the Browse button).
+When you see your table name, click the first icon under Action (the Browse button).